Crane safety: 10 tips for a safe handling and weighing

 Pre-operational inspection of the handling equipment

-¿Did you know that 74% of crane accidents happen during routine operations?
+¿Did you know that 74% of crane accidents and tip overs occur during routine operations?
 It is very important to inspect the state of your handling and weighing equipment before starting to maneuver.
+Checks like pre-start inspections and confirming the load radius are essential.

 Do a checklist with everything you need to ensure the crane’s safety